4. Prioritize

 The big challenge: trying to please everyone

 The main problem at Stage 4 is that you’ve been saying “yes” to any customer who would pay you.
 Now that’s causing problems because different customers want different things.
-That’s why it’s called the “Prioritize” stage - you need to figure out who your best customers are and focus on them.
-Let’s break down what’s happening:
+That’s why it’s called the “Prioritize” stage.
+You need to figure out who your best customers are and focus on them.
+Let’s break down what’s happening.

 Products and Customers